mrc-ide/hipercow-py/docs/introduction.md

 # Introduction

 This section will describe running a simple task on the cluster, using `hipercow`.
-We make some assuptions, common to the [R version](https://mrc-ide.github.io/hipercow/):
+We make some assumptions, common to the [R version](https://mrc-ide.github.io/hipercow/):

 * You are a member of DIDE at Imperial College London
 * You have an account on our cluster; you can check this by logging into [the web portal](https://mrcdata.dide.ic.ac.uk/hpc) with your [DIDE credentials](https://mrc-ide.github.io/hipercow/articles/windows.html#about-our-usernames-and-passwords).
 If you cannot log in, please email Wes.
 * You are working in a network share that the cluster can see.
 Ideally this is a **project share** and not your network home directory, as project shares are much faster and more reliable.
 See the [R documentation](https://mrc-ide.github.io/hipercow/articles/windows.html#filesystems-and-paths) for more on this topic, including how to configure this on your machine
 * You have some Python code that you would like to run on the cluster, which currently works for you locally.
-* You are confident excecuting commands at the command line (bash or similar).
+* You are confident executing commands at the command line (bash or similar).
 If you are not, please do talk with us as we'd be interested in your workflows.

-We also make the assumption that you are ok with some rough edges while we develop this system.
+We also make the assumption that you are OK with some rough edges while we develop this system.
 Please be prepared to work with us to track down and understand the bugs that you will definitely run into, so that we can make this tool work for people as well as the R package does.

 ## Project layout

 You may have an existing project, or you might be starting from scratch.
 We are not at all prescriptive about how you might structure your files, but we will create a directory `hipercow/` at the root of your project, and you must not manually change or delete any file within that directory.
-It is safe to mix R and Python hipercows within the same project but at the moment they are [completely unaware of each others existence despite occupying the same space](https://en.wikipedia.org/wiki/The_City_%26_the_City).
+It is safe to mix R and Python `hipercow`s within the same project but at the moment they are [completely unaware of each others existence despite occupying the same space](https://en.wikipedia.org/wiki/The_City_%26_the_City).
 It is likely that you will have a `pyproject.toml` or a `requirements.txt` file at this level, and quite possibly your `.git/` directory.

 ## Interaction with `hipercow`